 Anokhi Museum of Hand Printing - About

-The creation of the Anokhi Museum of Hand Printing was the initiative of Founder & Director, Rachel Bracken-Singh and her husband Pritam Singh.
-Pritam’s father, John Singh, purchased the dilapidated Chanwar Palkiwon ki Haveli mansion and began a 3 year renovation project in 1989.
+The creation of the Anokhi Museum of Hand Printing was the initiative of Founder & Director, Rachel Bracken Singh and her husband Pritam Singh.
+Pritam’s father, John Singh, purchased the dilapidated Chanwar Palkiwon ki Haveli mansion in the late 1970s and began a 3 year renovation project in 1989.
 With the guidance of architects, Nimish Patel & Parul Zaveri, the building was restored to its original grandeur.
-By demonstrating the feasibility of using indigenous materials, time-honoured construction methods and skilled local craftsmen, the preservation project earned a UNESCO award for ‘Cultural Conservation’ in 2000.
+By demonstrating the feasibility of using indigenous materials, time-honored construction methods and skilled local craftsmen, the preservation project earned a UNESCO award for ‘Cultural Heritage Conservation’ in 2000.

-Yet the future use of the haveli was undetermined.
-After reviewing several concepts, Rachel and Pritam developed a plan for a museum dedicated to hand block printing.
+After completion the future use of the haveli was still undetermined.
+Ultimately, Rachel and Pritam founded a museum dedicated to hand block printing.
 They employed Museum Consultant, Pramod Kumar (2003-2005) to implement the necessary structural adaptations and to research the Anokhi Archives.
-Together with Curator, Emma Ronald (2004-2007), Pramod organised the opening exhibition Print Progress ~ Innovation & Revival 1970-2005.
+Together with Curator, Emma Ronald (2004-2007), Pramod organized the opening exhibition Print Progress ~ Innovation & Revival 1970-2005.

 Rachel Bracken-Singh ~ Founder & Director (2002 ~ present)

 Jitendra Chaturvedi ~ Museum Supervisor (2005 ~ present)

 Pavan Saini ~ Museum Supervisor / Educational Liaison (2005 ~ present)